Chain-Games/supernet-validator-node/README.md

 ### Step 2: Start Validator Node

+You have 2 options for starting the validator node.

+Option 1 is to run it locally using the local binary.
+(Preferred) Option 2 is to run it from a Docker container.

+Only choose one option and follow those instructions.
+Don't perform both options.

 #### **Option 1: Run Validator Node using Local Binary (Preferred)**
 ```bash
 sudo screen ./scripts/start